heyx3/ExtendedGraphicsProgramming/README.md

 #include "/EGP/ScreenPass/post.ush"
 ````

-7. See engine Material shaders for examples of how to invoke the Material code correctly.
+7. See `post.ush` for code that helps you invoke the Material based on which pass/shader you're in.

 ## Mesh batch gathering